Skip to main content

 How many credits would I need to graduate as an Education major at RCBC?

-The associate of art degree at RCBC will require a minimum of 64 credit hours to be eligible for graduation.
-The associate of science degree will require a minimum of 66 credit hours to be eligible for graduation.
+The Associate of Arts degree at RCBC requires a minimum of 64 credit hours for graduation.
+The associate of science degree requires a minimum of 66 credit hours for graduation.
 Both degree programs will require learners to enroll in a combination of general education courses, designated program courses, field work, and electives.

-What test/courses must I take prior to teaching?
+What tests/courses must I take prior to teaching?

 To become a certified teacher in the state of NJ, a minimum of a Bachelor’s degree is required.
-Throughout your first four years of college, prospective teachers will need to take the appropriate amount of undergraduate work that consists of your general education requirements, designated program courses, electives, field work experience, and subject area courses.
-After the completion of the first two years (approximately 60 credits earned), prospective teachers will be required to successfully pass the Praxis I exam.
+Throughout your first four years of college, prospective teachers will need to complete the appropriate amount of undergraduate work, including your general education requirements, designated program courses, electives, fieldwork experience, and subject-area courses.
+Upon completion of the first two years (approximately 60 credits earned), prospective teachers will be required to pass the Praxis I exam.
 The Praxis I exam will prove competency levels in basic skills (reading, writing, and mathematics).
-After graduating from the four year college or university, prospective teachers will be required to successfully pass the Praxis II exam.
-The Praxis II exam will prove competency levels in specific content knowledge areas depending on your chosen area of study (English, Mathematics, Science, Art, Communication etc.).
-Through the completion of the required course work, field work experience, and Praxis I and II exams prospective teachers will earn their teaching certificate, which will enable them to enter the field of education.
+After graduating from a four-year college or university, prospective teachers will be required to pass the Praxis II exam.
+The Praxis II exam will prove competency levels in specific content knowledge areas depending on your chosen area of study (English, Mathematics, Science, Art, Communication, etc.).
+By completing the required coursework, fieldwork experience, and Praxis I and II exams, prospective teachers will earn their teaching certificate, which will enable them to enter the field of education.

 Do I major in Education or a specific subject area to become a teacher in NJ?

-In the past, learners who had the goal of becoming a teacher would simply major in Education for the grade levels that they would like to teach (elementary, middle, or high school).
+In the past, learners who wanted to become teachers would simply major in Education for the grade level they wanted to teach (elementary, middle, or high school).
 However, only enrolling as an Education major is no longer an option.
-Recently, licensing requirements in the state of New Jersey have changed.
-In order to earn an Education degree, prospective teachers must now enroll in a subject area education program as well as a general education program.
-In essence, prospective teachers will be acquiring two consecutive degrees; a bachelor’s degree in education and a bachelor’s degree in the subject area of choice.
-Through this change in state licensing, graduates will now leave the four year college or university qualified to teach their chosen subject area at any level (k-12).
+Recently, licensing requirements in New Jersey changed.
+To earn an Education degree, prospective teachers must now enroll in a subject-area education program and a general education program.
+In essence, prospective teachers will earn two consecutive degrees: a bachelor’s in education and a bachelor’s in the subject area of choice.
+Through this change in state licensing, graduates will now leave the four-year college or university qualified to teach their chosen subject area at any level (K-12).

-Yes, all educators in the state of New Jersey will need to be fingerprinted and participate in a formal background check.
-Background checks are conducted through The Criminal History Review Unit (CHRU) division of the New Jersey State Police (NJSP).
+Yes, all educators in New Jersey must be fingerprinted and undergo a formal background check.
+Background checks are conducted through the Criminal History Review Unit (CHRU) division of the New Jersey State Police (NJSP).
 In addition, substitute teachers, paraprofessionals, and all other school staff will be required to be fingerprinted and have a background check conducted by the CHRU division of the NJSP.
 The CHRU phone number for further information is (609) 292-0507.

 How can an individual be accepted to the education program at RCBC?